🇹🇭 Thailand · SEC · Digital Asset Business Licence

 Thailand's Securities and Exchange Commission (SEC) regulates digital asset businesses under the Emergency Decree on Digital Asset Businesses B.E.
 2561 (2018) — one of Asia's first dedicated crypto laws.
-The SEC licenses five categories: Digital Asset Exchanges, Brokers, Dealers, ICO Portal operators, and Digital Asset Fund Managers.
+The SEC licences five categories: Digital Asset Exchanges, Brokers, Dealers, ICO Portal operators, and Digital Asset Fund Managers.
 Thailand has a large and growing crypto market with over 1 million registered crypto investors and clear regulatory frameworks providing legal certainty.

 3–9 mo